 Purpose defines a corporation’s underlying objective in a way that guides business strategy and its impact on society.
 A crisis makes it more difficult to “purpose-wash” – much easier when the going is good – and reveals those who are truly guided by their purpose, versus those who are using it as a convenient label or branding exercise.

 RISE was already convinced that the “business as usual” model is broken.
 The crisis is making that evidently clearer.
 We are simply more effective when working together and no country or community is an island in that sense.
-Many companies are stepping up in responsible and innovative ways for their people and customers: doing all they can to try to diminish layoffs, increasing benefits for their employees or positively supporting their communities and society-at-large.
+Many companies are stepping up in responsible and innovative ways for their people and customers: doing all they can to try to diminish layoffs, increasing benefits for employees or positively supporting their communities.

 We have been tracking these inspirational and purpose-led responses and posting them under the hashtag #RISEstories.
 As we monitored activities, 5 main types of responses emerged:

 - Repurposed Business Operations: A redirection of core business operations to respond to the crisis.
-This has been demonstrated most clearly by fashion house LVMH and retailer H&M who are using their respective factories to produce hand sanitizers and protective clothing for healthcare workers.
-Major motor vehicle company Ford has risen to the challenge by collaborating with 3M and GE Healthcare to expand production of medical equipment (ventilators and air-purifying respirators) as well as supplies for health care workers.
-Flavours & fragrances leader Givaudan is using some of its facilities around the world to produce hand sanitisers, in addition to launching a community fund to enable teams around the world to support those most in need.
+This has been demonstrated by fashion house LVMH and retailer H&M who are using their respective factories to produce hand sanitisers and protective clothing for healthcare workers.
+Ford has risen to the challenge by collaborating with 3M and GE Healthcare to expand production of urgent medical equipment and supplies for health care workers.
+Flavours & fragrances leader Givaudan is using some of its facilities to produce hand sanitisers, in addition to launching a community fund to enable teams around the world to support those most in need.

 - Employer Leadership: Leaders, particularly in the United States, have taken upon themselves to ensure the wellbeing of their employees.
 The CEO of Delta Airlines and its executive board have all foregone compensation for one year and six months respectively to try to diminish layoffs.
 Patagonia closed their stores but continued to pay employees.
 Walmart, Apple and Darden Restaurants extended paid sick leave to employees.

 These examples highlight the critical role that business plays in society through enhancing the livelihoods of communities, working collaboratively and filling gaps that governmental bodies cannot.
-The also enable business to produce and sell more, or strengthen their reputation during the crisis, helping purpose to drive business performance.
+It also enables business to produce and sell more, or strengthen their reputation during the crisis, helping purpose to drive business performance.

 What is apparent is that there will be no return to “normal” once this crisis is over.
-COVID-19 marks a defining moment in history, a turning point and the contrast between before and after will be stark.
-This is not a negative – there will be a new normal that builds on the shift in thinking about business purpose that had already begun.
-The Business Roundtable Declaration in August 2019 and the increased focus on the role of business in accelerating the achievement of the UN Sustainable Development Goals are examples of this.
+COVID-19 marks a defining moment in history, and the contrast between before and after will be stark.
+This is not a negative – there will be a new normal that builds on the shift in thinking about purpose that had already begun.
+The Business Roundtable Declaration in August 2019 and the increased focus on the role of business in accelerating the achievement of the UN SDGS are examples of this.